Khushityagi90/TUNE-UP/README.md

 # TUNE UP

-This is a dynamic, client-side music player built using vanilla JavaScript.
+This is a dynamic, client-side music player built using JavaScript.
 The app allows users to play, pause, skip, and manage a playlist of songs in the browser.

 ## Files